Auckland is at Alert Level 4, which means some changes to our hospitals and clinics. Find out more. As always, we're here if you need us.

 For non-Auckland DHB researchers a similar process should be followed if you are accessing participants through the Auckland DHB.

-In some areas there is a formal research group who meet regularly and strategically think about what research to support and what not to support.
+In some areas there is a formal research group who meet regularly and strategically to think about what research to support and what not to support.

-Once an idea, in principle, has been agreed as ok for further development, it is the principal investigator’s responsibility to ensure that the proposal is scientifically and methodologically sound, operationally and financially feasible and ethical.
+Once an idea, in principle, has been agreed for further development, it is the principal investigator’s responsibility to ensure that the proposal is scientifically and methodologically sound, operationally and financially feasible and ethical.

 The important element is that the whole project cycle is considered at this early stage.
 This will ensure that an enormous amount of work has not been done for nothing.